Joomla-Ajax-Interface/component/README.md

 ========
 A slim, extensible component to act as an entry point for Ajax functionality in Joomla.
 It enables the ability to make requests to modules and plugins.

+**VERSION NOTE:** Since it's inclusion in Joomla 3.2, this repository will only maintain a version of the component for Joomla 1.5 and 2.5.

 Anatomy of an Ajax Request
 ==========================
 **Required**